We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Paying over $100 for contacts 4 times a year isn’t my favorite thing, but when you do the math, $1.06 per day for prescription contact lenses that don’t dry my eyes out seems like a bargain.

 Notes on free shipping

 1-800 Contacts offers ground shipping (which takes 5 to 7 days) for free.
 Note that this is pretty standard for companies that ship contacts.
-No matter which supplier I’ve used, a two-box order tends to cost enough to qualify for free shipping.
-I don’t think I have paid to ship my contacts, ever.
+No matter which supplier I’ve used, a 2-box order tends to cost enough to qualify for free shipping.
+I don’t think I’ve paid to ship my contacts, ever.

 1-800 Contacts isn’t an optometrist or ophthalmologist service, but the products they sell require a prescription, by law, in the United States.

 You can get a copy of your prescription from your eye doctor and send it to 1-800 Contacts.
 If you don’t have an official copy of that information, you can simply share your doctor’s contact information with 1-800 Contacts and they’ll take care of it for you.

 If you don’t have a current prescription and need to renew it, you can try the 1-800 Contacts online eye exam.
 This service costs $20.
 Experts say this type of exam isn’t a replacement for an in-office exam.

 As a new customer in early 2020, Healthline senior editor Megan Severs found their services helpful.

 She noted, “The contacts arrive really quickly and they send follow-ups when it’s time for a new pair.
 They also offer to work with my eye doctor to get my updated prescription information, and, given COVID, gave me the option of doing a virtual exam.
 The virtual exam was really easy and meant that I was able to get new contacts without needing to wait for my eye doctor to reopen.
 I really appreciated that they found a solution for this.”